KseniiaPrytkova/adopt-them/README.md

 }));
 ```

-For all subsequent intersections, the following check ensures that a new `IntersectionObserver` is not created if the element has already been animated:
+For all subsequent intersections, the following check ensures that a new `IntersectionObserver` is not created if the element has already been animated by simple `return`:
 ```JSX
  if (hasAnimatedItems[node.id] && !animated) {
     node.classList.remove(`animate-${animationName}`);
     return;
 }
 ```
 So, the `useAnimateOnceOnIntersection` hook simplifies the process of animating a DOM element using the Intersection Observer API.
-It ensures that the animation is only applied once per lifetime of your web application and keeps track of animated elements using the hasAnimatedItems object in the context.
+It ensures that the animation is only applied once per lifetime of your web application and keeps track of animated elements using the `hasAnimatedItems` object in the context.

 Here is an example of how to use the hook within a component:
 ```JSX